 Once hedgehogs reach about 3 years of age, cancer becomes extremely common in hedgehogs, usually affecting the stomach, mouth, or intestinal tract.
 Look for signs like weight loss, lethargy, and spines falling out.

-Despite what a medieval farmer might have told you, hedgehogs won’t steal a cow’s milk for one simple reason: They’re lactose intolerant.
-Okay, so there are probably quite a few reasons that myth’s untrue, but the important thing is not to serve your pet hedgehog any milk.
+Despite what a medieval farmer might have told you, hedgehogs won’t steal a cow’s milk for one simple reason: they’re lactose intolerant.
+Okay, maybe this is not a well-known tale, but the important thing is not to serve your pet hedgehog any milk.

 Unlike a porcupine’s quills, a hedgehog’s spines won’t detach easily from their body.
 Instead, they use those spines to deter attacks from predators, making them feel like a hedgehog dinner isn’t worth the trouble (and pain) involved.

-While hedgehogs are omnivores, they primarily eat insects.
-They’ll also snack on slugs, snakes, mice, and frogs, all of which can be harmful to crops and gardens.
+They primarily eat insects, but they’ll also snack on slugs, snakes, mice, and frogs, all of which can be harmful to crops and gardens.